wubrg/fantasy_sports/football/policies_and_procedures.md

 #### Weekly Side Pots

-These side pots are available week in and week out.
+These side pots are available week in and week out to any who wish to participate.

 - Most Points - $5